binarybottle/optimize_layouts/keyboards/README_keyboards.md

   │     │     │     │     ║     │     │     │     │
   ╰─────┴─────┴─────┴─────╨─────┴─────┴─────┴─────╯

-  #### Assign the next 5 letters to any available top-16 keys
+  #### Assign the next 4 letters to any available top-16 keys
-  We then allow the next 5 letters (`taoin` in English) to be placed in any available of the 15 most comfortable keys.
+  We then allow the next 4 letters (`taoi` in English) to be placed in any available of the 16 most comfortable keys.
-  There are 360,360 permutations (5 letters in any of 15 available keys):
+  There are 32,760 permutations:
-    - 3.003 ways to choose 5 keys from 16 keys
+    - 1,365 ways to choose 4 keys from 15 keys
-    - 120 ways to arrange 5 letters in those 5 keys
+    - 24 ways to arrange 4 letters in those 4 keys

   ╭───────────────────────────────────────────────╮
   │     │  -  │  -  │  -  ║  -  │  -  │  -  │     │